GoHelpFund (HELP) Price Reaches $0.0017 on Major Exchanges

-GoHelpFund (CURRENCY:HELP) traded down 10.9% against the dollar during the 1 day period ending at 22:00 PM E.T. on January 19th.
-GoHelpFund has a total market capitalization of $21,080.00 and $25,143.00 worth of GoHelpFund was traded on exchanges in the last 24 hours.
-During the last seven days, GoHelpFund has traded down 9.2% against the dollar.
-One GoHelpFund token can currently be purchased for $0.0017 or 0.00000020 BTC on major cryptocurrency exchanges including Mercatox and Stellarport.
+GoHelpFund (CURRENCY:HELP) traded up 7.3% against the dollar during the 1-day period ending at 23:00 PM E.T. on January 24th.
+One GoHelpFund token can currently be purchased for approximately $0.0017 or 0.00000021 BTC on major exchanges including Stellarport and Mercatox.
+GoHelpFund has a market capitalization of $21,252.00 and approximately $24,209.00 worth of GoHelpFund was traded on exchanges in the last 24 hours.
+Over the last seven days, GoHelpFund has traded down 14.5% against the dollar.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.